Dmitri9149/Simple-applications-with-Flask-and-PostgreSQL/README.md

+### Database application with Flask (Pyhon) and PostgreSQL.

-The project is for learning Flask (Python) and PostgreSQL.
+The project is for learning Flask (Python) and PostgreSQL DB.

-The project is as in the Helsinki University Course : https://hy-tsoha.github.io/materiaali/index part1/part2
+The project is as it is recommended in the course: https://materiaalit.github.io/tsoha-19/ (Helsinki University), part1...part2.

-The app is running on localhost:5000 ('flask run').

-Functionality:
+The functionality:

-- create / review questions
+- generate / save questions (and a set of possible answers) in DB (new_db).
+- show existing questions.
-- create possible answers for a question
+- choose a question
-- choose a question and mark an answer from the list of possible answers
+- chose an answer from the 'answers menu'
-- check for a question quantity for every possible answer
+- check the quantity of different answers for a question (made by different users).

+Run as :
+`flask run` on localhost:5000.